Supply Chain Management and Logistics in Panama

 Course requirements include several pre-program meetings, most scheduled on campus during the fall semester.
 The meetings will allow enrolled students to learn about global trade practices, meet representatives from area companies that have operations in Panama to understand their supply chain strategies, and why Panama is part of their business/supply chain strategy.
 Additionally, these meetings provide an opportunity for students to meet those with whom they will be sharing the experience in Panama.

-Students will stay in double or triple occupancy rooms in the City of Knowledge dorms the first few nights and in shared hotel accommodations during the rest of the program.
+Students will stay in double or triple occupancy rooms in the City of Knowledge dorms the first few nights and in double occupancy hotel rooms during the rest of the program.

-The group will visit a variety of businesses of varying size and industries to discuss their supply chain strategy and execution and also visit the ocean port terminals in Panama City and Colón.
-Additionally, students will visit the Panama Canal, the Foreign Free Trade Zone, and the largest air hub in Central America.
+The group will visit a variety of businesses of varying size and industries to discuss their supply chain strategy and execution in and around Panama City and the Colon, where there is a Free Trade Zone.
+Past visits have included J Cain and Payless.
+The group will also visit an ocean port terminal and the Panama Canal.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.